Having doubts about uni? You're not the only one

 "Whatever you choose to do, universities are still open to you.
 We have students from many different backgrounds, and most of the time it won't make a difference to your application having had a couple of false starts along the way."

 There's no age limit on going to university, but it's common for anyone outside the straight-after-A-level age group to worry about their age.

 "Certainly not!" said Hannah.
 "Students of all ages come and study at university.
 Never think you're too old; around 20% of our students are over the age of 24 and that number is going up all the time."

 When you're deciding on a university and a course, the amount of choice can be overwhelming - as tulip679 is finding out.

 "Having a history degree, an English degree or a psychology degree would make little difference if you wanted to do a law conversion, all of them demonstrate the skills needed.
 What would make a massive difference is getting a great result and also other experience you had gained throughout your degree; whether that was through part time work, volunteering or anything additional where you have developed those key transferable skills.

 "I'd also take a look at which uni you choose to study at.
-The Russell Group contains some great institutions, but several of them are outside the top 30 in the UK.
-A great indicator of a good place to study is by looking for institutions in the top 20 in all of the major three league tables (Times, Guardian and Complete Uni Guide) but also which universities have a good reputation for the course you are interested in."
+A great indicator of a good place to study is by looking for institutions in the top 30 in all of the major three league tables (Times, Guardian and Complete Uni Guide) but also which universities have a good reputation for the course you are interested in."

 Watch more videos about student life

 Our vloggers are sharing their experiences of student life direct from the campus.
 In this video playlist, we've collected their vlogs about making friends at uni, to help you get an idea of what it's like when you first start.